harrybraviner/disease_model/README.md

 # Disclaimer

 I am **not** an epidemiologist or a medical doctor.
-I have no domain expertise in the field.
+I have *no* domain expertise in the field.

-The work in this repository is purely a mathematical exercise to investigate whether workplace size **could** be a significant factor in disease transmission.
+The work in this repository is purely a modelling exercise to investigate whether workplace size **could** be a significant factor in disease transmission.

 This work is motivated by COVID-19, but I've made no real effort to make the parameters especially realistic.
 You should be careful about drawing any conclusions from this.